YZXBiz/ai-streamlit/src/clustering/README.md

 - Assigns data points to clusters and generates visualizations
 - Merges results from different clustering approaches

+## Dashboard

+The project includes an interactive Streamlit dashboard designed to visualize and explore the clustering results.
+The dashboard provides:

+- **Cluster Distribution Analysis**: View the distribution of stores/data points across different clusters
+- **Feature-Cluster Relationship Visualization**: Explore how features relate to cluster assignments through scatter plots, 3D visualizations, and parallel coordinates
+- **Feature Distribution Analysis**: Analyze the statistical distribution of features within each cluster
+- **Dimensionality Reduction Visualization**: Apply PCA and t-SNE to understand high-dimensional feature relationships
+- **Cluster Comparison**: Compare cluster assignments before and after optimization/merging
+- **Dynamic Asset Loading**: By default focuses on merging assets, with option for Excel file uploads
+- **Visual Data Explorer**: Drag-and-drop interface for creating visualizations with PyGWalker (no coding required)

+The dashboard serves as an exploration and validation tool for data scientists and business stakeholders to understand clustering results, identify patterns, and derive insights from the pipeline outputs.

 ## Project Structure

 ```